estelle/input-masking/README.md

 Handles these test cases:

-* If the pattern starts with a special character
+* OK if the pattern starts with a special character
-* If the next letter is a special character
+* OK if the next letter is a special character
-* If the next letter is more than one special character
+* Can handle more than one special character
-* If the browser doesn't support placeholder
+* Doesn't matter if browser supports placeholder attribute: appears even in IE8
-* If the browser doesn't support pattern - doesn't matter, does it?
-* If the user deletes a letter
-* If the user deletes a special character
-* If the user enters a space
+* Doesn't matter if browser supports pattern attribute: still works
+* characters can be deleted or added mid input
-* If the user uses arrow keys
+* Arrow keys can be used
-* If the user enters more than the allowed characters
-* If the user has a dynamic keyboard
+* Sets up maxlength based on placeholder length
-* Only uppercase letters are shown
+* Only uppercase letters are shown (this can be changed)
-* If the user enters an invalid character
+* If user enters an invalid character, character deleted
-* if the user enters a special character that is already included
+* Enters special characters automagically
-* If the user is using a screen reader
+* No unwanted characters are read by screen reader
-* If the user is using a touchpad
+* Supports keyboard, mouse and touchpad
 * If the user leaves the input
-* If the user leaves the input and comes back
+* Works if the user leaves the input and comes back
 * If user gives focus before a special character, jumps forward if typed in.
+* Matches simple regular expressions
-* Value matches regular expression
+* Can be made to match complex regular expression

 ## Exceptions